Benefits of a Good Credit Score for Business

 Stay competitive

 Other businesses want to partner with someone with a good credit score.
-This ensures you pay on time and have the sufficient cash flow to handle emergencies.
+This ensures you pay on time and have sufficient cash flow to handle emergencies.
 This helps you beat the competition that may not have a good credit history.

 Access to financing